chadsmith12/learning_vue/README.md

 1. [Vue Instance][vue-instance] - Describes a instance of a Vue object.
 The options and lifecycle hooks.
 2. [Template Syntax][template-syntax] - Describes the power of the template syntax and directives
 3. [Computed Properties][computed-properties] - Describes the benefit of using computed properties and shows an example of when a watcher should be used.
+4. [Class and Style Bindings][class-bindings] - Describes how you can bind to class and style attributes with the enhancements Vue provides.

 <!-- Link Identifiers -->
 [vue-link]: https://vuejs.org